-Consult the table of contents to determine which section contains the information you desire.
+Consult the Table of Contents to determine which section contains the information you desire.

-The detailed index, at the rear of this manual, contains a complete listing of all subjects.
+The detailed index at the back of this Owner's Manual contains a complete listing of all subjects.

-Consult the following table for a description of the symbols that may be used on your vehicle or throughout this owner manual:
+Consult the following table for a description of the symbols that may be used on your vehicle or throughout this Owner's Manual: